How to Store Stacks of Empty Pallets

-Most distribution and many manufacturing operations must deal with empty pallets – sometimes it’s a lot of pallets.
+Most distribution and manufacturing operations deal with empty pallets.
+Sometimes, a lot of pallets.

 Never stack pallets on their sides